abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

     and it's solution
 ```

 Each cell in the grid is a member of one row, one column and one sub-grid (called "block" in general).
 Digits in the pre-filled cells impose constraints on the row, column, and sub-grids they are part of.
-For example, if a cell contains "1" then no other cell in the cell's row, column or sub-grid can contain "1".
+For example, if a cell contains "1" then no other cell in that cell's row, column or sub-grid can contain "1".
 Given these constraints, we can devise a simple algorithm to solve Sudoku:

-1. Each cell either contains a single digit or has a set of possible digits.
+1. Each cell contains either a single digit or has a set of possible digits.

 <small>
 ``` {.plain .low-line-height}